idestis/hcltomd/README.md

 # HCL to Markdown

 [![Build Status](https://cloud.drone.io/api/badges/idestis/hcltomd/status.svg)](https://cloud.drone.io/idestis/hcltomd)

-**Note:** In progress to add an abillity to parse unquoted type. :rocket:

 ## About

 To write a good documentation for terraform module, quite often we just need to print all our input variables as a fancy table.

-This tool offer you to avoid manual work and print variables as ready-to-go Markdown table.
+This tool offer you to avoid manual work and print variables as ready-to-go Markdown table. :rocket:

 Hope this will save your time. :blush: